-Let's review some history to get a perspective of the pros and cons of grading the PET #171.
-In a sense, this is more of a mid-term interim report card because the PET's true potential has not yet been adequately documented.
+Now let's review some history in order to get a perspective on the pros and cons of grading the PET #171.
+In a sense this is more of a "mid-term" interim report card, because the documentation required to realize its true potential still hasn't arrived.
 I've spent most of my time trying to find out (the hard way) just what I bought.
-There is a gnawing feeling in the pit of my stomach that they are going to follow in Radio Shack's footsteps and not tell me much more than I already know
+There is a gnawing feeling in the pit of my stomach. that they are going to follow in Radio Shack's footsteps and not tell me much more than I already know.

-From my point of view, the PET is really the third product from MOS Technology, preceded by Jolt and KIM (see Photo 1).
-Although the Jolt is produced by Microcomputer Associates, its debut was a result of their synergistic relationship with the then almost-unheardof MOS Technology.
-It was the first microcomputer to really take advantage of read only memory (ROM) to reduce hardware.

-Of course, others, such as Dataworks, with its 5K of operating PROM, preceded the Jolt (and Altair) by nearly a year-but the accent was on a firmware operating system, not a hardware trade-off.
-The 6530 mask-programmed chip, which combined ROM, RAM, COUN-TER and I/O, was, in my opinion, almost as big a milestone in large-scale integration (LSI) progress as the microprocessor itself . . . not so much as a technological breakthrough (competing devices had similar technology), but as a practical adaptation of an emerging technology to take a giant step forward on the path of progress.
+From my point of view the PET is really the third product from MOS Technology, being preceded by my JOLT and KIM (see Photo).
+Although the JOLT is produced by Microcomputer Associates, its debut was a result of their synergistic relationship with the then almostunheard-of MOS Technology.
+It was the first microcomputer to really take advantage of read-only-memory (ROM) to reduce hardware.
+Of course others, such as DATAWORKS with its 5K of operating PROM, had preceded the JOLT (and ALTAIR) by nearly a year -- but the accent was on a firmware operating system, not hardware trade-off.
+The 6530 mask-programmed chip which combined ROM, RAM, COUNTER and I/O was, in my opinion, almost as big a milestone in LSI progress as the microprocessor itself.
+Not so much as a technological breakthrough (competing devices had similar complexity), but as a practical adaptation of an emerging technology to take a giant step forward on the path of progress.

-Instead of needing a single board for a Teletype port (as on my Altair 8800), the whole Jolt took up less than half the real estate.
-The forever-drifting adjustments of the Altair were replaced by a ROM/I-O, which measured the speed of my TTY and adapted itself!
-But the real value of the TIM (or Demon) 6530 was the documentation.
-Here were 1000 bytes of I/O and times as much and used a 4-bit word.
+Instead of having a single board used only for a teletype port (as on my ALTAIR 8800), the whole JOLT took up less than half the real estate.
+The forever-drifting adjustments of the ALTAIR were replaced by a ROM/I-O which measured the speed of my TTY and adapted itself!
+But the real value of the TIM (or DEMON) 6530 was the documentation.
+Here were 1,000 bytes of I/O and operating system available at power-up, and documented in such a way that its subroutines could be (and were) used in every program I wrote.
+It also served as a "workbook" for learning practical usage of the 6500 code.